zestsoftware/zest.releaser/zest/releaser/README.txt

 are using it in various companies and open source projects, so it'll probably fit :-)

-- If you are using svn, your svn is structured with /trunk, /tags and optionally /branches.
+- If you are using svn, your svn is structured with /trunk, /tags (or /tag) and optionally /branches (or /branch).
 Both a /trunk or a /branches/something checkout is ok.

 - There's a version.txt or setup.py in your project.
 The version.txt
   has a single line with the version number (newline optional).
 The